JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 > Browse the flow of packets in the given .pcap file, look for useful information in the form of a conversation between two students regarding cheating in practicum activities.
 The conversation is reported to use a network protocol with a high level of reliability in its data exchange so you need to apply a filter with that protocol.

 Since we know there are only two perpetrators that are having a discussion, by common sense there should be two IP Addresses that are going back-and-forward speaking to each other.
-From the .pcapng file we can see that there 2 frequently occuring IPs which are `127.0.0.1` & `127.0.1.1`, from this we can use the filter `ip.src == 127.0.1.1 && tcp.port == 9002` to only display from the two prepertators.
+From the .pcapng file we can see that there 2 frequently occuring IPs which are `127.0.0.1` & `127.0.1.1`, from this we can use the filter `tcp.port == 9002` to only display from the two prepertators.
 But we still need to filter out non-discussion capture, this is done by putting a `tcp.flags.push == 1` as that capture with data in it uses the push flag.
 As such we would get the following:

 ![Result](Contents/no8.png)